platformsh/platformsh-docs/reference/architecture.rst

 PHP service
 -----------

-Supports 5.4, the APC and ZO+ opcode caches, and all major PHP extensions, rewriting, and mapping.
+Supports PHP 5.4, the APC and ZO+ opcode caches, and all major PHP extensions, rewriting, and mapping.

 Database service (MariaDB)